kavia-common/personal-notes-manager-37533-37578/notes_frontend/README.md

 You may add Row Level Security policies as needed for your environment.
 For local prototyping you can temporarily disable RLS.

+If you enable RLS and require user ownership:
+- Add a user_id column (uuid) referencing auth.users(id).
+- Create policies that allow insert/select/update/delete where notes.user_id = auth.uid().
+- The frontend will include user_id automatically if a Supabase session exists.
+If you're not using auth, keep RLS disabled or add permissive policies for anon writes during development.

 ## Available scripts

 - npm start - start development server